For many of us, TV is a way to enjoy some low cost entertainment.

 Free Movie And TV Show Apps

-If you’re not worried about watching first run content, you can access a fantastic variety of great TV shows and movies with these TV streaming apps.
+If you’re not worried about watching first run content, you can access a fantastic variety of great TV shows and movies with these TV streaming apps and netflix alternatives.

 While you’re not likely going to find the latest episode of a current blockbuster show, if you like the classics, then these apps can provide you with a vast library of shows and movies.